 Grim was inspired by the fanzines of the late 70’s and 80’s; a quick and cheap way of getting ‘out there’.
 I grew up with late 70’s flyers and band zines and it was immediately after I found my copy of a 1976 ‘Sniffin’ Glue’ fanzine that I knew that I had to follow suit in similar tradition.
-Yes, things have changed dramatically since 1976, particularly technologically speaking, but the principal still remains; make a fanzine using cut and paste, sellotape and glue and pop down the library and use their photocopier machine.
+Yes, things have changed dramatically since 1976, particularly technologically speaking, but the principal still remains; make an indie fanzine using cut and paste, sellotape and glue and pop down the library and use their photocopier machine.
 What better way to create something exciting by just using basic materials.
-Yes, we now have computers, digital cameras etc. and yes, I use Photoshop to ‘tweak’ certain things but I have my own strict (ish) rules for Grim: don’t use Photoshop (too much), use basic techniques were possible, use found materials, use public forms of reproduction (photocopier), work quickly and don’t think too much.
+Yes, we now have computers, digital cameras etc. and yes, I use Photoshop to ‘tweak’ certain things for Grim but I have my own strict (ish) rules: don’t use Photoshop (too much), use basic techniques were possible, use found materials, use public forms of reproduction (photocopier), work quickly and don’t think too much.
 In the main this all works out great, particularly when I apply the ‘don’t think too much’ rule; thinking often inhibits creativity, in my case at least.

 The main thing for me when creating this zine was to do so without monetary motivations; Grim is made on a ‘not-for-profit’ model i.e. as long as my production costs are met I’m happy.
 I’m a big fan of this model and I think it’s particularly useful for artists to propagate their work and to find a following.
 Grim is made for fun – not for profit.